nitsoni/oci-oss-cdc-mysql-debezium/README.md

 ## Post Deployment
 Once the resources are deployed either through CLI or through resource manager run the following commands on the instance.
-(Use the pricate key generated to login tot he instance)
+(Use the private key generated to login to the instance)
 - Start the kafka connect.
 Configuration file has allready been created as part of deployment.
 - Start the Debezium mysql connector.
 Connector configuration is also generated as part of deployemnt.
 - Create the sample employee DB.
 Sample scripts allready copied.